aws-samples/shopfloor-connectivity/docs/targets/file.md

 ---
 ### Json
-Flag to indicate if the lines in the output file must form a valid JSON document.
-The target does this by wrapping the output in an '[' and ']' character and separating each line by a ',' character, making the output a JSON array.
-If not set the output may be processed as JSONP or text file.
+Determines whether the output file should be formatted as a valid JSON array document.
+When enabled, the target wraps all output lines with square brackets and separates entries with commas.
+When disabled, the output can be processed as JSONP or plain text with individual JSON lines.

 **Type**: Boolean